Trance (band)

-Trance (stylised as TRANCE) is considered to be one of the co-founders of German heavy metal starting as early as the late 1970s and the beginning of the 1980s.
-Trance is active again as of 2011 under the original name TRANCE with original co-founders Markus Berger and Tommy Klein, after a temporary name change to „Trancemission“, which was then later subsequently furthered by the other co-founding member Lothar Antoni.
+Trance (stylised as TRANCE) is a German heavy metal band formed in Edenkoben.
+They are considered to be one of the co-founders of German heavy metal, starting as early as the late 1970s and the beginning of the 1980s.
+Trance is active again as of 2011 under the original name TRANCE with original co-founders Markus Berger and Tommy Klein, after a temporary name change to Trancemission, which was then later subsequently furthered by the other co-founding member Lothar Antoni.

+History

-History / Founding
+Founding

 1974 saw the duo of singer Lothar Antoni and guitarist Markus Berger with drummer Stefan Gerdon and bassist Hansi Jantzer and keyboarder Clemens Schlindwein as a school band under the name „TRIBUT“ coming together to make their own music.
 In 1978 Markus Berger, Lothar Antoni, Hans-Peter Jantzer and Stefan Gerdon founded the band AGE, which they renamed TRANCE in the following year.
-In 1980, the band took part in a rock competition, winning second place at the festival of the „Förderpreis“ (funding / advancement) of Ludwigshafen on the Rhein River and was also the winner of the SWF3 music festival in Rülzheim.
-At the turn of the year 1980/1981, Jantzer and Gerdon departed from the band, whereupon bassist Thomas Klein and drummer Jürgen Baum were then hired, as well as a second guitarist in 1981 Michael Kessler who was briefly for a few months in the band.
+In 1980, the band took part in a rock competition, winning second place at the festival of the „Förderpreis“ (funding/advancement) of Ludwigshafen on the Rhine River and was also the winner of the SWF3 music festival in Rülzheim.
+At the turn of the year 1980/1981, Jantzer and Gerdon departed from the band, whereupon bassist Thomas Klein and drummer Jürgen Baum were then hired, as well as a second guitarist in 1981, Michael Kessler who was briefly in the band for a few months.
 In August 1981, the band produced its first single „A Hard Way to Go“ / „Haze in the Twilight“ at the Bad Cannstatter recording studio „Zuckerfabrik“ (sugar factory).
 The effort and extra step of recording a vinyl single was taken because usually demo cassettes were used and sent out when searching for a label (record company) deal, and here the band began to immediately stand out from the competition.

-In 1981 Trance signed their first record deal with the Rockport Records label.
-In December of the same year, the first album „Break Out“ was recorded, which shortly thereafter turned into an "overnight sensation", due to the almost eight-minute long song "Loser" which unexpectedly turned into the band's first hit and helped the group to an international breakthrough.
-In early 1982, followed a tour of Benelux and Germany, which included 14 appearances.
+In 1981, Trance signed their first record deal with the Rockport Records label.
+In December of the same year, the first album „Break Out“ was recorded, which shortly thereafter turned into an "overnight sensation", due to the almost eight-minute-long song "Loser" which unexpectedly turned into the band's first hit and helped the group to an international breakthrough.
+In early 1982, a tour of Benelux and Germany followed, which included 14 appearances.